-Resident Evil is probably one of the most classic series in the survival-horror genre, and though the series has veered from this formula a bit in recent years, the series has mostly stayed true to its roots by offering players a platform to kill infected citizens while the mystery of how they got infected unfolds around them.
+Resident Evil is probably one of the most classic series in the survival-horror genre (it even coined that phrase!).
+Though the series has veered from this formula a bit in recent years, it has mostly stayed true to its roots by offering players a platform to kill infected citizens while the mystery of how they got infected unfolds around them.

-From the terrifying opening moments of the first game to the most recent entry in the series, Resident Evil has, for the most part, offered consistent gameplay, environment and characters that deliver on the promise of taking the player on an undead adventure they’ll never forget.
+From the terrifying opening moments of the first game to the most recent entry in the series, Resident Evil has, for the most part, offered consistent gameplay, spooky environments and characters that deliver on the promise of taking the player on an undead adventure they’ll never forget.

 To get an idea of which ones are and aren’t worth your time, check out GameSpot’s video above.